Spectral Properties of Elementwise-Transformed Spiked Matrices: Introduction

 The following lemma is the symmetric analog of Lemma \ref{lem:bgn12}.
 Let $r_+$ denote the number of positive eigenvalues of $X_n$ and $r_- \coloneqq r - r_+$:

-\begin{lemma}(Theorem 2.5 of \cite{BS_SpAn}, Theorems 2.1 and 2.2 of \cite{BGN11}) In the symmetric setting, let $Y_n = X_n + n^{-1/2} Z_n$ and the elements of $Z_n$ have mean zero, variance one, and finite moments.
-The empirical spectral distribution (ESD) of $Y_n^\top Y_n$ converges almost surely weakly to the semicircle law.
+\begin{lemma}(Theorem 2.5 of \cite{BS_SpAn}, Theorems 2.1 and 2.2 of \cite{BGN11}) In the symmetric setting, let $Y_n \coloneqq X_n + n^{-1/2} Z_n$, where the elements of $Z_n$ have mean zero, variance one, and finite moments.
+The ESD of $Y_n^\top Y_n$ converges almost surely weakly to the semicircle law.
 Furthermore,

 where the biasing function $\bar \lambda( \lambda)$ is given by

 The limiting angles between the eigenvectors of $X_n$ and $Y_n$ are